Practice Desk

 This app is designed for musicians who:

-- Work with recordings: transcribing, learning solos, studying arrangements, or practicing along with reference tracks.
+- Work with recordings: transcribing, learning solos, studying arrangements, or practicing along with music tracks.

 - Use a metronome seriously, not just for a few clicks before starting a piece.